1993 …2025

 Kathleen enjoys work environments where there is a strong focus on collegial team approaches with particular reference to projects supporting student complex communication disorders and improving the quality of life of families raising a child with disability.

-In addition to her educational qualifications, Kathleen has post graduate psychology qualifications in Applied Behaviour Analysis, Higher Degree Education and is a registered graduate psychologist with the British Psychological Society.
+In addition to her educational qualifications, Kathleen is a registered educational psychologist.
+She also has post graduate qualifications in Applied Behaviour Analysis (Penn State University - USA), Higher Degree Education (USyd), TESOL (UNSW) and Academic English (USyd).

-Areas of Expertise: (1) Disability Studies, Communication Disorders, and the impact on vulnerable and ethnically diverse families raising individuals with additional needs.
+Areas of Expertise: (1) Inclusive Education, Complex Communication Disorders, and the impact on vulnerable and ethnically diverse families raising students with additional needs (SWANs).

-A/Professor Tait's expertise is in the fields of special and inclusive education; communication disorders, assessment, intervention and developmental disability: specifically physical, intellectual and multiple disorders.
+A/Professor Tait's expertise is in the fields of inclusive education; complex communication disorders, assessment, intervention and developmental disability: specifically physical, intellectual and developmental disorders.
 She has extensive expertise in Research Methods, Research Design and Qualitative Data Analysis.

 Areas of Expertise: (2) Ethnic Diversity, Family impact, and Cross-cultural Disability Studies.

 A/Professor Tait has a strong history of leading cross-cultural inclusive/special education projects.
 In addition to her psychology and education qualifications, Kathleen has qualifications from the UNSW – Institute of Languages.
-Dr. Tait has had over 7 years tertiary experience in East Asia (Hong Kong, China, Japan, Brunei Darussalam).
-She has researched and published widely in the field of family impact raising children with developmental disabilities in rural, remote and ethnically diverse environments.
+Dr. Tait has had over 7 years tertiary experience in East Asia (Hong Kong, Mainland China, Japan, Brunei Darussalam).
+She has researched and published widely in the field of family impact and carer burden experienced raising children with developmental disabilities in rural, remote and ethnically diverse environments.

 Publications:

-A/Professor Tait has published over 130 peer reviewed publications including 30 chapters in books with high quality publishers (e.g., Oxford University Press, Springer, Routledge and Palgrave Macmillan).
+A/Professor Tait has published over 200 peer reviewed publications including 30 chapters in books with high quality publishers (e.g., Oxford University Press, Springer, Routledge and Palgrave Macmillan).
 She has over 50 peer reviewed journal articles in high impact publications (e.g., the Journal of Autism and Developmental Disabilities, Disability and Rehabilitation, the American Journal of Speech-Language-Pathology, and the British Journal of Educational Psychology).
-She has published 15 refereed conference papers and opinon pieces in the Sydney Morning Herald.
-A/Professor Tait is co-edtior of the Oxford University Press text: Diversity, Inclusion and Engagement, 4th Edition which is used as a required text in over 27 Australian Universities.
+She has published 15 refereed conference papers and opinon pieces in the Sydney Morning Herald and the Australian Financial Review.
+A/Professor Tait is the lead author of the Oxford University Press text: Diversity, Inclusion and Engagement, 5th Edition (2026).
+In 2025, the 4th edition of this textbook was used as a recommended text in over 40 x Australian University tertiary units of study in 20 x Australian Universities (including MQU).
+In 2026, this text will be distributed to universities in New Zealand and Australia.

-Kathleen is Australian representative on the International Association for the Scientific Study of Intellectual and Developmental Disability (IASSIDD) Academy.
+Kathleen is Australian representative on The Academy of the International Association for the Scientific Study of Intellectual and Developmental Disability (IASSIDD).
 Through the IASSIDD Academy, Kathleen offers virtual education training to an international audience of allied health, education specialists, family support teams, families and NGOs.
-She is also Australian representative on the IASSIDD Profound Intellectual and Multiple Disability (PIMD) Special Interest Research Group committee.
+She is also the Australian representative and executive board member of the IASSIDD Profound Intellectual and Multiple Disability (PIMD) Special Interest Research Group committee.

 Fingerprint